usmanmehmood55/ACS71020/README.md

 related to i2c will be prioritized.

 ## Note
-This is an incomplete library, and is not intended to be used in its current form.
+Although most of the work has been done, this is an incomplete library and is not intended to be used in its current form.
 Its concept has only been tested in software, never on an actual hardware platform.